kowallus/pwHammDist/README.md

-# pwHammDist - pairwise hamming distance algorihms
+# pwHammDist - pairwise Hamming distance algorihms

 The repository contains a set of practical algorithms for finding pairs of similar sequences in a collection (the similarity measure is the Hamming distance).
 The software works with sequences represented in unsigned 16-bit integers or as a set of basic DNA symbols.
-Benchmarks include also generation of synthetic binary data.
+Benchmarks include also generation and matching synthetic binary data.

 ### Installation on Linux